What Changed in The Google Webmaster Guidelines?

-Google makes a significant addition by making it compulsory for the websites to use HTTPS now.
+Google makes a significant addition by making it compulsory for websites to use HTTPS now.

-What’s even more interesting is that Google began to mark the sites as unsafe in Chrome, which are not https.
+What’s even more interesting is that Google began to mark the sites as unsafe in Chrome, which is not https.

 2. Transition to Mobile-Friendliness

-Google demands the websites to be crafted for every kind of existing devices.
-A website has to be compatible to laptops, desktops, tablet PCs or smartphones.
-A litmus test has also been proposed for checking mobile-friendliness of a site.
+Google demands the websites to be crafted for every kind of existing device.
+A website has to be compatible with laptops, desktops, tablet PCs, or smartphones.
+A litmus test has also been proposed for checking the mobile-friendliness of a site.
 This would produce feedback based on which relevant things can be mended.

 This addition shouldn’t really come as a surprise.
-Last year we have already had MOBILEGEDDON.
+Last year we have already had a mobile geddon.
 Mobile-friendliness is hereafter going to be a ranking indicator for mobile search.

 3. Accessibility Returns

-This guideline clearly states that Google openly expects the initial visible content to be more significant and informative than the content found in tabs.
+This guideline clearly states that Google openly expects the initially visible content to be more significant and informative than the content found in tabs.